fen9li/k8s-cluster-build/README.md

-# Build a 2-nodes Kubernetes Cluster
+# Build Kubernetes Cluster and Deploy WordPress
 A demo project on how to build Kubernetes cluster and deploy a wordpress app.

 ## Prepare nodes